ScottFrazier17/A-Team-Game-Design/README.md

 - [X] Push the current physics skeleton to the main branch.
 - [X] Create animations for characters.
 - [X] Create animaitons for plants.
-- [ ] Revamp physics skeleton to make it work in Godot 3.5.2
-- [ ] Import physics skeleton into game.
+- [X] Add physics skeleton into game.
 - [ ] Add credit to artist.
+- [ ] Merge Main Menu and World Scene
 - [ ] Find out ways to expand on our game and make it a fuller game.

 ## Important Links